oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 For more informative tutorials, please [follow @oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/c/oktadev).

+<a name="changelog"></a>
 **Changelog:**

-* Dic 17, 2020: Update spring-boot version in curl line, to 2.4.0.
-Update Okta javascript SDK static link in index.html, to version to 4.0.0.
+* Dec 31, 2020: Updated Spring Boot to version 2.4.0.
+Updated Okta Auth JS to version 4.0.0.
 Update Tone.js library link.
-Update the javascript authentication code in auth.js, for new Okta SDK version.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-java-websockets-example/pull/2).
+Changes to this post can be viewed in [oktadeveloper/okta-blog#495](https://github.com/oktadeveloper/okta-blog/pull/495).